 The run starts out at the Sandstone Bridge which is upstream of the Three Lynx Powerhouse.
 Powerhouse is a significant rapid upstream of the powerhouse which is located on river right and typically adds another shot of water to the river.

 As you pass beneath the Three Lynx Bridge the river continues on with more fun class II and III and you soon reach the Narrows where the river is squeezed within a mini basalt gorge.
-Downstream of the gorge is Hole in the Wall Access, a The next significant rapid is Hole-in-the-Wall where the river slams up against the bedrock wall on river left.
+Downstream of the gorge is Hole in the Wall Access, a good alternate put-in for a shorter run particularly at the lower range of flows.
+The next significant rapid is Hole-in-the-Wall where the river slams up against the bedrock wall on river left.
 There have been accidents here as boaters became trapped in the recirculating current up against the wall so be sure to stay right.
 The road is above this rapid on river right and it's worth taking a look on the way to the put-in if you have any questions regarding the preferred line.

 You will soon come to pass under another bridge and see the Fish Creek boat slide on river left.
 This is another alternate access point.
 After a couple class II rapids you will come to one of the bigger drops on the run which is Carter Bridge Rapid.
 This rapid is upstream of the Carter Bridge and it also the site of annual races held as part of the Upper Clackamas Whitewater Festival.